York, Dales, Lake District & Hadrian's Wall

 Friday

-Leaving the Lakes behind us we start our climb towards Hartside Pass, at over 1,900ft - on a clear day the hills and mountains of Scotland and the English Lake District are clearly visible.
+Leaving the lakes behind, you start the climb towards Hartside Pass, at over 1,900ft.
+On a clear day, the hills and mountains of Scotland and the English Lake District are clearly visible.
+You follow the route of the old sheep drovers between England and Scotland.

-We follow the route of the old sheep drovers road between England and Scotland.
-Stopping at Hadrians Wall, built by Emperor Hadrian to keep the Scots out of the Roman Empire, there’s an opportunity to explore some of the Roman remains and walk in the footsteps of the Roman Centurions who patrolled this desolate frontier of the Empire.
+Stopping at Hadrian's Wall, there’s an opportunity to explore some of the Roman remains and walk in the footsteps of the Roman Centurions who patrolled this desolate frontier of the Empire.
+You then travel along the ancient Roman Dere Street, cross the border into Scotland, and head to the border town of Jedburgh for refreshments by the ruins of Jedburgh Abbey.

 Room Type Single/ B&BDouble/ B&BSingle/ HotelDouble/ Hotel